 CNA Training Program at St. Ann’s Community

-To participate, you must first apply and be interviewed.
+To participate, you must first apply to be interviewed.
 To apply, click here.

 St. Ann’s Community is pleased to provide training for Certified Nursing Assistant (CNA) candidates.
 Consisting of a minimum of 75 hours of education, including classroom, lab, and clinical components, program participants will complete a computer-based test and a competency demonstration in order to receive official certification.